 The youngster’s pulse, when felt in its groin will also be irregular, fast, and often weak.
 During that stethescopic exam, your vet might hear lung sounds that indicate excess fluid in the lungs (moist rales) as well as abnormally fast breathing.
 Your veterinarian might notice that areas of the youngster’s skin, eyes and gums that should be pink have a slightly bluish tinge (cyanosis).

 If this was just a routine examination – say one that accompanied kitten or puppy shots, at this point your veterinarian will probably inform you that the animal needs further testing because there are indications it is not well.

 Unless those examinations detect some other obvious cause for the abnormalities, most veterinarians, at this point, will suggest that an echocardiographic study (perhaps with color flow doppler) be performed by a veterinary cardiologist or imaging specialist.
-What might been seen is included in this video (a human case) and the enlarged diagram at the beginning of the discussion.
-The echodardiogram is not only important to be certain of the PDA diagnosis.
+What might be seen is included in this video (a human case) and the image at the beginning of the discussion.
+The echocardiogram is not only important to be certain of the PDA diagnosis.
 A small number of youngsters will have other heart defects and the echocardiogram should pick those up as well.
-Never-the-less, some surgeons are confident enough from other evidence to operate.
+Nevertheless, some surgeons are confident enough from other evidence to operate.